ikenneth/AdminDCP/README.md

 Legacy Releases
 ----------------
-AdminLTE 1.x can be easily upgraded to 2.x using [this guide](https://almsaeedstudio.com/themes/AdminLTE/documentation/index.html#upgrade), but if you intend to keep using AdminLTE 1.x, you can download the latest release from the [releases](https://github.com/almasaeed2010/AdminLTE/releases) section above.
+AdminLTE 1.x can be easily upgraded to 2.x using [this guide](https://almsaeedstudio.com/themes/AdminLTE/documentation/index.html#upgrade), but if you intend to keep using AdminLTE 1.x, you can download the latest release from the [releases](https://github.com/tarent/AdminDCP) section above.

 Change log
 ----------
-**v2.3.…:**
+**AdminDCP 2.3.3:**
+- Automatic loading non-free external resources (Google fonts) is removed
-- Users now must explicitly include Google fonts themselves
+- Users now must explicitly include fonts themselves

 **v2.3.1:**
 - Fix sidebar issue #676